 A saying I have grown fond of is, “We hate the sins we don’t commit.”
 There are certain sins that the evangelical community has really latched onto as unacceptable.
 Right now those are homosexuality and abortion.
-In the past, they have included dancing, drinking alcohol, rock music, divorce or a myriad of other sins.
+In the past, they have included dancing, drinking alcohol, rock music, divorce, or a myriad of other sins.
 We seem to put a lot of weight on these issues while ignoring many others in scripture.
 Some will quickly notice that some of the things in the previous list are not even sins.
 That argument has also been made for homosexual activity.
 Personally, I’ve read the biblical arguments from pro-homosexuality Christian groups.
 I’ve read those arguments hoping to be convinced because it would be so much more accepting to agree with their position.
 But, I was not convinced.
-So, at this point I still believe that homosexual behavior to be a sin.
-But, at the same time I have real issues with the great focus it gets within evangelicalism.
+So at this point, I still believe that homosexual behavior is a sin.
+But at the same time, I have real issues with the great focus it gets within evangelicalism.
 There are a handful of biblical passages that deal with the issue and some of those are relatively oblique.
-Scripture deals much more clearly with greed, pride, lust or any variety of other sins.
-But, we- as in the evangelical community- commit those sins, so over look them.
+Scripture deals much more clearly with greed, pride, lust, or any variety of other sins.
+But, we- as in the evangelical community- commit those sins, so overlook them.
 In fact, greed and pride are practically systematized into our religious system.
 When I speak at churches about art & religion, I often make the intentionally provocative statement that the Bible speaks more about art than it does homosexuality but we as evangelicals have very strong opinions on homosexuality and think very little about art.

 So, why am I writing about this now?
 It is all because of James.
 When I taught art at a college in Louisiana he was one of my students.
-Technically, he never had a class with me but as the head of the department I knew him and interacted with him.
+Technically, he never had a class with me but as the head of the department, I knew him and interacted with him.
 He started his college career as a double major in art and religion and then soon focused just on religion, though he did continue to draw.
-He recently posted this video on Facebook which I share with his permission.
+He was very public about his struggles on social media after he left college.

 Further, we never say “love the sinner, hate the sin” about ‘our’ sins.
-It is always ‘their’ sins.
+It is always ‘their’ sin.
 When was the last time you heard someone say that about gluttony, pride, or greed?
 The reality is homosexuals are not the ‘other.’
 They are the ‘us.’
-We are all broken in need of God’s love and forgiveness.
-God does not hate James’ same sex attraction any more than he hates my pride or lust.
+We are all broken and in need of God’s love and forgiveness.
+God does not hate James’ same-sex attraction any more than he hates my pride or lust.
 We all fall short of God’s perfection but we also all have his love and mercy available to us.

-ETA 5/16/16: To be completely transparent, I have been told that James has now completely fallen away from the faith.
+ETA 5/16/16: To be completely transparent, I have been told that James has now completely left the faith.
 That said, I still think the point of this article is true.